 In the podcast market, there are lots of directories where you can publish your show.
-Depending on the type of directory, a different publication system can be used.
+We make it easy to submit your show by providing Automatic and Guided distribution options for the biggest directories!

 Automatic distribution